 When you add Janis to Slack, you can connect the people and tools together needed to make a bot project successful.

-Let’s say your client is not a regular Slack user themselves, but you want them to active participants in training the bot to respond to user input.
+Let’s say your client is not a regular Slack user themselves, but you want them to be active participants in training the bot to respond to user input.
 You don’t want them to log-in to Dialogflow because that’s going to be overwhelming for them, and you don’t want them to log-into your bot making platform (i.e. Chatfuel or Manychat) either because you don’t want to let them into “the kitchen”.
 Janis creates a training channel in Slack, and you can invite them into just the training channel where they can collaborate with you on training the bot to respond.

 Add your client’s bot to Janis.
 When you get to the settings for the bot, you’ll see a button to